Patched -- an honest second look at Elemental: War of Magic

 Status: Slightly better

-In our review, we said “the AI keeps finding sad new ways to lose.”
+, we said “the AI keeps finding sad new ways to lose.”
 To be fair, a lot of strategy game AI has that problem, but Elemental's was especially weak.
 The fact that I finally lost should be a signal that things are better.
 And they are to some extent.
 Your computer opponents now build armies at a greater rate, will have relatively strong defenses in major cities and if you aren't careful, you can fall behind.

 If you are careful, though, your enemies are still woefully unprepared for you.
 They don't hire enough heroes to compensate for their poor leadership, and will declare war at bad moments, if they do at all.
 For example, one enemy sovereign was trapped in a no man's land between my cities as their borders expanded.
 Unable to find his way home peacefully, he declared war and he and his tiny escort was dispatched on the first turn of hostilities.